Neil Armstrong Mementos Fetch $7.4 Million

 Key Takeaways:

-• An auction of Neil Armstrong's memorabilia, held on behalf of his family, raised over $7.4 million.
+• An auction of Neil Armstrong's memorabilia, held for his family, raised over $7.4 million, selling nearly 2,000 items from the first decade of manned space exploration.

 See a mistake?
 Contact us.